tamas-p/hisma/packages/hisma/README.md

 final lightMachine = createLightMachine();
 ```

+> **Note:** `events: E.values` is only required for [visma](https://pub.dev/packages/visma) monitoring when events are triggered from visma (and strings needs to be translated - in this case - to enums) .

-StateMachine includes two very important attributes: `states` and `transitions`.
+Machine includes two very important attributes: `states` and `transitions`.
 Both are maps from their id to the actual state or transition objects.
 Inside a State we see the event to transition map (`etm`) that as name suggest defines which transition to execute if a certain event occurs.
-Since not one but a list of transitions are defined for a certain event, one transition will be selected based on the minInterval, guard and priority attributes of these transitions.
+Since not one but a list of transitions are defined for a certain event, one transition will be selected based on the minInterval, guard and priority attributes of these transitions (see [More on transitions](#more-on-transitions) for their description).

 Also note, that states and transitions can have Action attributes.
+An Action is an object consisting a closure (the actual action executed) and its description.
 A State can have onEntry and onExit Action attributes while a transition can have an onAction Action attribute.
 In our example as we saw we used the onEntry Actions to print out the state name our machine just entered.

 If we start this machine it will be visualized by `visma` as